quest-svit/ThreeFactorAuthentication/README.md

 4) Persist
 5) Report

-It uses OpenCV, TensorFlow and SQLLite Database
+This prototype is written in Python and uses OpenCV, TensorFlow machine learning libraries and SQLLite Database for persistance and report generation

 Benefits:
 * Protects applications from unauthorized usage